 Inventory, lb : 0

-Keeper garlic produces large bulbs with an average of six to eight hefty sized cloves that grow surrounding the garlic's scape.
-The garlic's outer wrappers are heavily layered and earthen white.
-The cloves are the color of ivory, each individual clove wrapped in a thin, papery, and purple-hued layer.
+Keeper garlic bulbs are large with an average of 5-9 plump cloves that grow surrounding the garlic's scape in a circular pattern.
+The outer wrapper is heavily layered and earthen white.
+The cloves are ivory with each individual clove wrapped in a thin, papery, and purple-hued layer.
 Keeper garlic has an initial sweetness that builds in heat.
 It is memorably spicy and has a pungent aroma with matching flavors.
-This pungency mellows with time and with cooking.

 Keeper garlic is harvested in the early to mid-summer months.

-Keeper garlic can be utilized both raw and cooked.
+Keeper garlic can be utilized in both raw and cooked applications.
 Raw Keeper garlic should be used sparingly considering its spicy tendencies.
-Crushing, chopping, pressing or pureeing raw Keeper garlic releases more of its essential oils and provides a sharper, more assertive flavor than slicing or leaving it whole.
+Crushing, chopping, pressing, or pureeing raw Keeper garlic releases its essential oils and provides a sharper, more assertive flavor than slicing or leaving it whole.
 It is popularly enjoyed raw in salads.
 Slow roasting Keeper garlic allows it to develop a rich flavor and caramelized sweetness that can be used in savory meat dishes.
-Pair Keeper garlic with bold flavors as well as rich ingredients that can work in harmony with its intense flavors.
-Cream, citrus, tomatoes, chiles, basil, starches such as pasta and potatoes, grilled steak, seafood and roasted meats are all favorable pairings for Keeper garlic.
+Pair Keeper garlic with bold flavors that can work in harmony with its intense flavor.
+Cream, citrus, tomatoes, chilies, basil, starches such as pasta and potatoes, grilled steak, seafood and roasted meats are all favorable pairings for Keeper garlic.
 Keeper garlic will store up to seven months when kept in a cool and dry place.

-Creole garlics were originally cultivated in Spain.
-In time Spanish explorers would bring creole garlic to Europe and later the New World where new creole varieties such as Keeper would be developed.
-Though the creole garlics exist in both the Old and New World, they remain today very rare.
+Creole garlic was originally cultivated in Spain and was brought to the New World via explorers where new creole varieties such as Keeper would be developed.
+Though the creole garlic exists in both the Old and New World, they remain scarce.
 Keeper garlic thrives in western and southern climates of the United States and Mediterranean climates with mild winters.
 Today it can be found in specialty grocers and farmers markets in Europe and the United States.